Jerry Yang & Akiko Yamazaki Environment and Energy Building (Y2E2)

 Panel 2: Rethinking Water Infrastructure

-This panel will discuss water infrastructure from a systems perspective and review how these functions can work together to provide sustainable multi-purpose water and perhaps distributed infrastructure.
+This panel will discuss water infrastructure from a systems perspective and consider how to provide greater resilience and sustainability and reduce energy usage and cost in the next generation of infrastructure.

 |10:30 AM – 10:45 AM||